Bark House – A Reputation Of Quality

 Besides varying bark thickness on a tree, the bark can also have a widely varying physical structure.
 In some cases, sections of bark on a tree can become scaly or can have a grain pattern that will cause it to lose structural stability if applied to a wall.
 Knot or limb scars. while beautiful to look at, have to be carefully evaluated to determine if their contour and location on a shingle are acceptable for performance.
 Any raw bark that has checks and cracks is quickly discarded in the initial intake grading.
 The length of time between harvesting and processing is narrow and if exceeded can result in the bark fermenting and breaking down.

 The experts at Bark House have been properly trained in identifying these structural patterns.
 They have learned the material that must be culled and the bark that makes the grade.
+The grade, thickness, length, acceptable usages, and proper application techniques for bark wall finishes originated with Bark House®.
 Bark House® Proprietary Standards of Manufacturing have a proven track record of over thirty years.
+Every logger that procures bark material will attest that we have the most stringent grading standards.

 Ensuring Quality Standards Throughout Manufacturing